garagehive/garagehive.github.io/docs/garagehive-vhc-reminder-date.md

 You can offer your customer a follow up call for the advised work.

-Once the date has been set within the Vehicle Health Check, 2 weeks prior to the agreed date it will appear in the tiles on the home screen.
+Once the date has been set within the Vehicle Health Check, 2 weeks prior to the agreed date *(this period can be specified by you and does not need to be 2 weeks.)* it will appear in the tiles on the home screen.

 ![](media/garagehive-vhc-reminder-date1.png)